bilaalmustafa/todo_task_app/README.md

 ## Overview

 The To-Do Task App is a simple and efficient task management application built using Flutter and GetX for state management.
-This app allows users to add, complete, and delete tasks with smooth animations and a clean user interface.
+This app allows users to add, daily or only for today task and save complete, and delete tasks with smooth animations and a clean user interface.

 ## Features